greasycat/chrastillab.github.io/github_page/setup-local-env.md

 1. Clone **your own** repository to your local machine using the following command:

 {: .highlight}
-remember to replace `YOUR_GITHUB_USERNAME` with your actual GitHub  username
+Remember to replace `YOUR_GITHUB_USERNAME` with your actual GitHub  username

    ```
    git clone https://github.com/YOUR_GITHUB_USERNAME/chrastillab.github.io